 If your kitchen is multi-purpose, you can use different shades of the same stone – or different stones altogether – to create clear areas for different uses.
 As an example, many people like to give their worktops a different look to built-in eating areas such as a breakfast bar.
 We’ve even seen stunning kitchen islands pairing two different stones in a single area, giving the dining and prep areas a distinct vibe.
 Equally, open plan kitchen/dining rooms often use an island with a statement top to create a visual barrier between the two areas.

 With a typical built-in kitchen, the cabinets and worktop are a much more dominant feature of the design than the floor or wall colours.
 This is particularly true in small kitchens and is the opposite to how we think of most rooms.
-As a result, whatever worktop you choose will be one of the first things people notice in your kitchen and also likely to make a lasting impression.
+As a result, whatever worktop colour you choose will be one of the first things people notice in your kitchen and also likely to make a lasting impression.
 Invest in something that is beautiful, tactile, and also practical and you’ll have an inviting yet elegant kitchen whether your style is country farmhouse or urban minimalist.
+Alternatively, opt for a bright worktop colour for the ultimate statement countertop!

 Interested in our products?
 Feel free to contact us today!